 Oh, where do we start with explaining the Enneagram?

 In its true essence, it’s a way to discover aspects of yourself, good and bad.
-The enneagram provides insights to your core motivations, how you interpret the world, and ways you express your emotions.
+The enneagram provides insights into your core motivations, how you interpret the world, and the ways you express your emotions.

 Just like other similar tests (Myers-Briggs and CliftonStrengths to name a few) the Enneagram is a way for you to learn a little bit more about yourself.

 The blog post may not share the whole essence of you, but if you are a fan of self-discovery like us, it’s a fun thing to learn about!